 In February 2017, I went to an African hair braiding salon to get box braids.
-Growing up, I often put my hair in box braids because it was a great protective style for me.
-Braids are super low maintenance which helped me keep my hands out of my hair.
-However, this time around getting braids was the last thing I should have done with my already damaged hair.
-As you can see, the weight of the braids and the tightness literally pulled my hair our–mainly around the edges but also in the middle.
+Growing up, I often wore my hair in box braids as a protective style.
+Braids are low maintenance, which helps me keep my hands out of my mane while my hair does its thing.
+As you can see, the weight of the braids and the tightness pulled my hair out (mainly around the edges but also in the middle of my head).

-The bottomline is dry brittle hair is prone to breakage.
-It doesn’t matter if it’s in the middle of your head or around the crown.
-Keeping my edges moisturized was probably the most important thing that saved my edges.
-I moisturize my edges every morning and night because my hair soaks up moisturizer.
-However, I listen to my edges—if they don’t need the extra moisture I don’t provide it.
+Dry, brittle hair is prone to breakage…period.
+Keeping my edges moisturized was probably the most essential thing that saved my edges.
+I moisturize my edges every morning and night because my hair soaks up moisture like a sponge.
+However, I pay close attention to my edges—if they don’t need the extra moisture, I don’t provide it.

-My favorite “moisturizer” at the moment is Cantu Shea Butter Leave In Conditioning Treatment.
-Technically it is a leave in conditioner for damaged hair however it really keeps my normally dry hair SUPER moisturized.
-It also smells really good.
-My only complaint is that it can leave a whiteish film in your hair if you use too much but just use less product.
+My favorite “moisturizer” at the moment is Cantu Shea Butter Leave-In Conditioning Treatment.
+Technically, it is a leave-in conditioner for damaged hair.
+However, it keeps my dry hair SUPER moisturized.
+It also smells phenomenal.
+Pro-Tip: Don’t use too much product or it will leave a whiteish film on your hair.

-For a long time I was not sold on the idea that massaging your scalp helps to stimulate growth however the proof is the pudding.
-Blood circulation helps to get the juices flowing and promotes hair growth.
-Here are a few things I use for scalp massaging on a daily basis (oils) and weekly basis (shampoo massager).
+For a long time, I didn’t believe in massaging your scalp to stimulate hair growth.
+However, the proof is the pudding.
+Blood circulation from scalp massages helps get the juices flowing, aka promotes hair growth.
+Here are a few things I use for scalp massaging daily (oils) and a weekly basis or when I felt like it basis (shampoo massager).

 Jamaican Black Castor Oil (at night)

-Wild Growth Oil (2-3 times a week and especially on Wash day)
+Wild Growth Oil (2-3 times a week but especially on Washday)

-This is one of those products that you see all over YouTube and other social media that people rave about how fast it made their hair grow and it is true.
-After using this oil blend I could see my hair filling in at the outtermost post to fall my hair line.
-It takes consistency but it works wonders.
-Click the photo for a list of ingredients.
+This is one of those products that you see all over YouTube and other social media platforms.
+People rave about how fast it helps with hair growth, and in my experience, it’s true.
+With consistent use, you do see noticeable growth; however, if you’re neglecting your hair otherwise, you won’t see those results.
+(Click the photo for a list of ingredients).

 My favorite bonnet at the moment by Evolve

-Overall, I’m extremely proud of the results I’ve gotten during this journey.
-This is definitely not the end.
-If you’re interested in keeping up with my edges and hair growth journey make sure you subscribe to my blog so you won’t miss anything.
+Overall, I’m incredibly proud of the results I’ve gotten during this journey.
+This is not the end.
+If you’re interested in keeping up with my edges and hair growth journey, make sure you subscribe to my blog so you won’t miss anything.